 |12, 25||Sri Lanka||v Pakistan||Abu Dhabi||28 Sep 2017||Test # 2275|

 |4||SL Pres.
 XI||v Indians||Colombo (CCC)||21 Jul 2017||Other|

 A collected right-hand batsman with a firm technique, Kaushal Silva churned out hundred after hundred in first-class cricket until the sheer volume in his output could no longer be ignored by the national selectors.
 His erstwhile omission had largely been because of the surfeit of wicketkeepers in Sri Lanka's Test squad.
 He had perhaps made enough runs to vindicate place on his batting alone, but the nuances of balancing a side and the quest to groom young batsmen for the future had kept a Test spot out of reach.

 Silva's voracious first-class appetite was finally rewarded when Tillakaratne Dilshan's retirement made an opening spot available in the Test XI.
 Silva had hit 27 first-class tons by the time he was granted an extended run in the side, and that in a position where he has not often batted in domestic cricket.

 Silva had played three Tests, largely as a fill-in wicketkeeper, in 2011, but was unable to capitalise on those chances.
-His cricket-coach father is said to have been a key influence on his cricket - something he shares with Kumar Sangakkara - who had been among Silva's champions before Silva's emergence at the top level.
+His cricket-coach father is said to have been a key influence on his cricket - something he shares with Kumar Sangakkara, who had been among Silva's champions before his emergence at the top level.

 Andrew Fidel Fernando